-Chicken Adobo (Adobong Manok) features juicy chicken thighs braised in a blend of tangy, sweet, and savory sauce.
+Chicken Adobo, or Adobong Manok, is a Filipino dish with juicy chicken thighs braised in a blend of tangy, sweet, and savory sauce.
 What's even better?
-You can whip it up quickly with just a few simple ingredients.
+You can whip it up quickly with just a few simple ingredients!

 Jump to: